ThalesGroup/federated-learning-frameworks/Flower/intrusion_detection_dataset_flower/README.md

 We choosed to use the IDDataset/Balanced_IEC104_Train_Test_CSV_Files/iec104_train_test_csvs/tests_cic_15 path which contains both train and test datasets (It's up to you to choose the part you want, but you'll need to adapt it with a custom preprocessing that you'll also have to implement.)

+We are using python3.12, with the requirements in flower_with_containers/requirements.txt

 We are using two clients and a server, with the FedAvg strategy.

     python server.py